 - 64% of millennials would rather make less at a job they love than make more at a job they find boring.

-- 51% of employees are actively searching for a new job or position opening.
+- 65% of employees are actively searching for a new job, up from 39% in 2022.

 - The search for better company culture contributes to a majority of company turnover.